 There are plenty of tours you can book, visiting different islands, and including different activities, just pick what you like best!

 If you’re a large group, you can hire a boat and choose your itinerary, otherwise, you can join a tour.
 If you’re planning on going to Koh Phi Phi know that some of the tours offered there are similar to the ones offered in Krabi.

-The most popular tour is the Four Islands Tour, which includes:
+The most popular day tour in Krabi is the Four Islands Tour, which includes:

-- Phra Nang Cave: famous for its “Phallus Shrine”, the cave is filled with huge stalactites and stalagmites, and with wooden penises.
-Locals believe the spirit of a Princess inhabit the cave, they come to pray for happiness and her protection.
+- Phra Nang Beach Cave: famous for its “Phallus Shrine”, the cave is filled with huge stalactites and stalagmites, and wooden penises.
+Locals believe the spirit of a Princess inhabits the cave, they come to pray for happiness and her protection.
 They put the phalluses to thank her when someone gets pregnant.

 - Chicken Island: a great place for snorkeling, the island got its name from one of the rock formations, shaped like a chicken.

-- Tup Island: Ko Tup and Ko Mor are two tiny islands that are connected at low tide, transforming the space between them in an incredible beach.
+- Tup Island: Ko Tup and Ko Mor are two tiny islands that are connected at low tide, transforming the space between them into an incredible beach.

-- Koh Hong: the island is famous for its pristine beaches and its hidden lagoon.
-The two beaches are separated by a huge rock formation, and both are great for snorkeling.
+Hong Island is famous for its pristine beaches and its hidden lagoon.
+You’ll find two beaches that are separated by a huge rock formation, both are great for snorkeling.

-- James Bond Island: famous for its huge but thin rock standing in the middle of the sea, this island was part of the 1974 James Bond movie “The man with the golden gun”.
+James Bond Island is famous for its huge but thin rock standing in the middle of the sea, this island was part of the 1974 James Bond movie “The man with the golden gun”.

 If you like climbing, or want to learn, several tour operators offer climbing tours.
-Climbing these impressive karsts mountain is tough, but it’s also a unique experience.
+Climbing these impressive karst mountains and limestone cliffs is tough, but it’s also a unique experience.